Cardone Capital vs Fundrise 2024

 Another fund option is the Cardone Equity Fund IX, which has a minimum investment of $50,000.
 This fund also invests in multifamily properties with a target return of 17% annually.

-With a range of subscription options available, Fundrise makes it easy and accessible for anyone to invest in real estate.
-The Starter portfolio has a minimum investment of $500, while the Basic portfolio requires a minimum investment of $1,000.
+Fundrise makes it easy and accessible for anyone to invest in real estate.
+They have a minimum investment of $10.

 Cardone Capital vs Fundrise: Our Summary